Aru says he did not see Froome had a mechanical problem

-CHAMBERY, France Fabio Aru said he did not see Chris Froome had a mechanical problem when he attacked in the last climb of a punishing ninth stage of the Tour de France on Sunday, even if TV footage suggested otherwise.
+CHAMBERY, France (Reuters) - Fabio Aru said he did not see Chris Froome had a mechanical problem when he attacked in the last climb of a punishing ninth stage of the Tour de France on Sunday, even if TV footage suggested otherwise.

 The Italian champion, who had unsettled defending champion Froome when he won the fifth stage at the top of La Planche des Belles Filles, powered past Froome just as the Briton raised his right arm to require assistance.